CBD for insomnia: can it help?

 So many of us aren't getting the 8 hours of sleep that is recommended by Doctors.
-Sleep patterns in developed nations have become so bad that the World Health Organisation has declared a sleep epidemic, with lack of sleep linked to many major diseases and health issues.
+Sleep patterns in developed nations have become so bad that the World Health Organisation has declared a sleep epidemic, with a lack of sleep linked to many major diseases and health issues.

 How does CBD help improve sleep quality?

 Serotonin is an inhibitory neurotransmitter, acting as a filter for messages in our brain, allowing only critical words to come through, and lowering the level of 'noise' in mind.
-Serotonin helps us maintain a calmer state throughout the day, which can contribute to a better nights sleep.
+Serotonin helps us maintain a calmer state throughout the day, which can contribute to a better night's sleep.

 Additionally and more significantly, Serotonin is also the precursor to melatonin neurotransmitter that modulates the sleep/wake cycle.
-The more serotonin we use effectively, the more melatonin we synthesise effectively as well.
+The more Serotonin we use effectively, the more Melatonin we synthesise effectively as well.
 More efficient utilisation of Melatonin is what causes individuals who take CBD to wake up feeling more refreshed.

 One study in the Journal of Clinical Pharmacology looked at the effects of CBD and benzodiazepines on healthy subjects, insomniacs, and Epileptics.
 The study found that CBD elicited a better response to anxiety and sleep.
 Participants found they had less dream recall, which is a sign of a good night's sleep as it means they were in a deeper sleep for longer.